lilab-bcb/cumulus/docs/demultiplexing.rst

 	  - true
 	  - false
 	* - souporcell_rename_donors
-	  - | souporcell parameter.
-A comma-separated list of donor names for renaming clusters achieved by souporcell.
+	  - souporcell parameter.
+A comma-separated list of donor names for matching clusters achieved by souporcell.
 Must be consistent with *souporcell_num_clusters* input.

-	    | By default, the resulting donors are *Donor1*, *Donor2*, ...
+	    - If this input is empty, use cluster labels from the reference genotype vcf file if provided in the sample sheet; if this vcf file is not provided, simply name clusters as *Donor1*, *Donor2*, ...

+	    - If this input is not empty, and a reference genotype vcf file is provided in the sample sheet, first match the cluster labels using those from this vcf file, then rename to donor names specified in this input.

+	    - If this input is not empty, and **NO** reference genotype vcf file is provided in the sample sheet, simply match the cluster labels in one-to-one correspondence with donor names specified in this input.
 	  - "CB1,CB2,CB3,CB4"
 	  -
 	* - souporcell_num_cpu